 6. Classic Gingerbread House Decorations Ideas

 The classic gingerbread house-made small and compact and an excellent testament of what you can accomplish with just two simple ingredients.
 Although there are quite a few decorative flourishes, such as the hard candy and gumdrop window accents, most of the house is constructed from just clever use of frosting.
 With just a few pattern changes, you can create a diverse pattern that mirrors tiles if you only have gingerbread and icing available.
 Multi-colored candies like Sixlets make for a subtle but beautiful shingle effect that is both visually arresting and tasty as well.

 7. Cute Pink Gingerbread House Ideas

 A fun take on the traditional gingerbread house with more emphasis placed on the front of the house.
-Multi-colored gumdrops form a detailed little path out of the snow, bringing more focus on the frosting and candied details of the front door.
-From frosting mistletoes, peppermint centerpieces and cute Mike&Ike window frames, the bright pink aesthetic really provides a vibrant and cheery feel that your typical gingerbread colors don’t provide
+Multi-colored gumdrops form a narrow little path out of the snow, bringing more focus on the frosting and candied details of the front door.
+From frosting mistletoe, peppermint centerpieces and Mike&Ike window frames; the bright pink aesthetic provides a vibrant and cheery feel that your typical gingerbread colors don’t provide.

 8. Frosting Icicles with Powdered Sugar Snow Gingerbread House

 The frosting icicles with powdered sugar snow gingerbread house paints the picture that Santa Clause and Mrs. Clause are inside next to a fire looking at the ‘naughty and nice’ list.
 The use of the gingerbread cookies and powdered sugar snow around the gingerbread house helps to create an inviting and winter feeling.
 The perfectly symmetric details from the frosting windows to the peppermint on the roof, are cozy and cute.